 - When you wake up in the morning

-- After a more carb-heavy meal when you’re trying to get back into ketosis
+- After a carb-laden meal when you’re trying to get back into ketosis

-- When needing to suppress hunger during a fast or on an empty stomach
+- When you want to suppress hunger during a fast or on an empty stomach

 So, if you’re worried your ketone levels aren’t raised after taking exogenous ketones, be sure you’re using a reliable method for testing as well as testing often.
 Don’t just rely on a feeling or the assumption you’re in ketosis because you’re following a ketogenic diet or simply taking ketone supplements.